-Yamaha recommends that all beginning riders start off with the speed limiter turned in and the air intake restrictor plate installed to limit the amount of speed available while they learn.
+Yamaha recommends that all beginning riders start off with the speed limiter turned in to limit the amount of speed available while they learn.
 The limiter may be gradually adjusted to increase maximum speed as the beginner becomes more familiar with operating the ATV.
-Parents should decide when to adjust the ATV for more power as their youngster's riding skills improve.
-Once the ATV rider can operate with skill at the top speed permitted by adjusting the speed limiter alone, the air intake restrictor plate can be removed.
-Since removal of this plate will result in a significant increase in power, turn the speed limiter back in again; adjust it out in stages as you did before.